ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/structure.rst

 Looping families
 ----------------
 Most suites loop over dates for the forecast or other analysis.
-This looping structure is achived with the `repeat functionality of ecFlow <https://ecflow.readthedocs.io/en/5.13.8/glossary.html#term-repeat>`_.
+This looping structure is achived with the :ecflow-docs:`repeat functionality of ecFlow <glossary.html#term-repeat>`.
 *Repeats* move foreward with triggers and are often linked to the a barrier YMD variable.
 *Repeat families* can be split or "unrolled" to improve throughput.
 Because the next repeat of e.g. the "main" family cannot begin until the previous one has finished, critical-path throughput may be improved byone of two approaches: